empress/field-guide/README.md

 ```

 **Note:**
-- The images like `/ember-logo.png` will need to be in your `public` folder in your addon.
+- The images like `/ember-logo.png` will need to be in your `tests/dummy/public` folder in your addon.
 - You can add as many social links as you want in the `social` array.
 However, remember to add a logo image in your `public` folder for the custom social links with a name matching the `name` field in your link object.
 If you are using `field-guide-default-template`, the logos for `github` and `twitter` links will be included by the template for you.